- Start relay

 Authentication

-The Infisical CLI supports multiple authentication methods for organization relays.
+The Infisical CLI supports multiple authentication methods for relays.
 Below are the available authentication methods, with their respective flags.Universal Auth

 Universal Auth